umaidali236/random-number/README.md

 # random-number

- An app that generates random numbers.
+ An app that generates random numbers using html, css and JavaScript.
  To be done.